0LNetworkCommunity/libra-legacy-v6/ol/documentation/node-ops/validators/validator_onboarding_hard_mode.md

 - TWO unix hosts, one for Validator Node, and one for the Private Fullnode ("VFN").
 0L code targets Ubuntu 20.4
 - Recommended specs:
-  - Validator: 250G harddrive, 8 core CPU, 16G RAM
+  - Validator: 250G harddrive, 8 core CPU, 16G RaM
-  - VFN: 100G storage, 2 core CPU, 8G RAM
+  - VFN: 100G storage, 8 core CPU, 16G RAM
 - Separate static IP addresses for the machines, or appropriate DNS mapping.

-# Firewall
+## Firewall

 Validator:
 You need to open ports 6179, 6180, 3030